Attention CHOP clinicians: patient education should be printed and assigned via EPIC's Teaching Library.

 Instructions for feeding your independent sitter:

-• Your baby should eat sitting down to prevent choking.
+• Feed your baby while they are sitting down to prevent choking.

 • Mash or chop table food into small pieces.

-• Do not give the following foods to babies or small children:
+• Do not give the following foods to babies or small children.
+They are choking hazards.

 • Gum